 - Neuromodulation Techniques: Electroconvulsive therapy (ECT) and TMS are sometimes used for severe depression when other treatments are ineffective.

-Each age group requires a tailored approach to ensure safety and effectiveness.
+Final thoughts: Each age group requires a tailored approach to ensure safety and effectiveness.

 If you enjoyed reading this post, and you think others might benefit from reading it, why not email it to a friend or share it on social media.
 Thank you!

-Furthermore, if this has resonated with you and you feel you would benefit from discussing it in a therapeutic setting, contact us now in strict confidence.
+If this has resonated with you and you feel you would benefit from discussing it in a therapeutic setting, contact us now in strict confidence.
 Don’t miss out on this opportunity!
 We are here to help.

 About me